 When you get on to the treadmill, make a habit of looking down and checking that there’s an even space between the treadmill belt and the foot rails.
 If you’re running and it starts to feel awkward or as if the belt is moving too much, check the space as the belt could be slipping towards one side.

-You’ll want to see which side it’s pulling towards and only tighten the roller bolt on the side that the belt is sliding away from.
+Check which side it’s pulling toward, and only tighten the roller bolt on the side that the belt is sliding away from.
 Check what the owner’s manual states about how to adjust and align the belt, as it will differ from brand to brand.

-Some manufacturers may want you to leave the belt running slowly as you make the adjustments, while other brands will want you to make adjustments with the belt at a standstill, but the owner’s manual will tell you what you should do.
+Some manufacturers may want you to leave the belt running slowly as you make the adjustments, while other brands will want you to make adjustments with the belt at a standstill.
+The owner’s manual will tell you what you should do.